montalvomiguelo/shopify-theme-scaffold/README.md

 files in the `theme` directory will have their changes automatically uploaded to Shopify.

-Instead of running `gulp build` every time you want to rebuild your theme, you can use the `gulp watch` command to start a process watching all of your files for changes.
-The `watch` command has plenty of smarts to avoid recompiling your entire theme every time a single file changes.
+The default `gulp` command also runs a `gulp watch` task that will be watching all of your files for changes.
+The watch task  has plenty of smarts to avoid recompiling your entire theme every time a single file changes.

 ## Production Builds
-The standard `gulp build` command assumes a production environment.
+The `gulp build` command assumes a production environment.
 It will build a "production" version of your theme, with minified assets and optimised images.

 We highly recommend using [DeployBot][] to deploy Shopify themes in production.